-At Napster, I was part of the product team responsible for defining a new music streaming product, whose working title was “Napster X.” The objective was to create a music app that was:
+At Napster, I was on the product team defining a new music streaming product with the working title “Napster X.” The objective was to create a music app that would:

-- would appeal to a younger demographic, and
+- appeal to a different, younger demographic than the flagship Napster product, and

-For this project, I created and owned a user testing process for vetting concepts and features via in-person studies, remote testing, and surveys.
-Over the course of the project we surveyed thousands of people and talked weekly face-to-face with over a hundred users in our target demographic.
+I created and owned a user testing process for vetting concepts and features via weekly in-person studies, remote testing, and surveys.
+After a year of research, we had surveyed around 3,000 individuals, and talked face-to-face with over 200+ students in our target demographic.

-Once anyone on our team had an idea for an app feature, we would ideate together.
-After I created initial sketches, we would propose questions to investigate about a feature, as well as hypotheses that would be targeted for user testing.Depending on the hypothesis, we would run surveys, or do guerilla testing runs at a nearby university.
-Prototypes could be low- or high-fidelity, and I created them using paper and pencil, as well as Proto.io, Sketch, and Pixate.
-To challenge our assumptions and firm up our knowledge on topics we knew little about, we would also use techniques like interviews, card sorts, and contextual inquiries.
+When anyone on our team had an idea for an app feature, we brainstormed concepts together.
+After I created initial sketches, we proposed questions to investigate about the concept, as well as hypotheses that to target for user testing.We tested hypotheses with surveys or guerilla testing at a nearby university.
+Prototypes could be low- or high-fidelity, and I created them using paper and pencil, Proto.io, Sketch, and Pixate.
+To challenge our assumptions and firm up our knowledge on topics we knew little about, we also used interviews, card sorts, and contextual inquiries.
 After user research of any kind was completed, I summarized research findings and design recommendations for company-wide distribution.
-Once iterations provided a design that would best help us reach our goals and KPIs "in the wild," I defined technical requirements for features to hand off to development.
+Once iterations provided a design that was considered the best for reaching our goals and KPIs "in the wild," I defined technical requirements for features to hand off to development.

 “I don’t really like the credit aspect.
 SoundCloud is great because it doesn’t charge you to play music.”

 “[If I saw this design, my reaction would be:] No thanks, then remove the app, then go back to Spotify.
 I’m not interested in the whole idea of credits.
 I can already listen to free music and make playlists from different apps so I’m not sure why I would stay.”